-Merit review ratings shall be provided in rank order based on normalized scoring to the TPC/NHC Director for final funding recommendations.
-The JHT Director may first make recommendations to the TPC/NHC Director applying the selection factors below.
-The TPC/NHC Director shall recommend awards in the rank order unless the proposals are justified to be selected out of rank order based upon one or more of the following factors:
+Merit review ratings shall be provided from the JHT Steering Committee in rank order based on normalized scoring to the JHT Director for final funding recommendations.
+The JHT Director shall recommend awards in the rank order unless the proposals are justified to be selected out of rank order based upon one or more of the following factors:

-- 1. Availability of funding (for the Joint Hurricane Testbed this includes TPC resources).
+- 1. Availability of funding (for the Joint Hurricane Testbed this includes operational center resources).

 - 2. Balance/distribution of funds:

 - a.
 Geographically

 - b.
 By type of institutions

 - c.
 By type of partners

 - d.
 By research areas

 - e.
 By project types

 - 3. Whether this project duplicates other projects funded or considered for funding by NOAA or other federal agencies.

 - 4. Program priorities and policy factors (see section I. B.).

 - 5. Applicant's prior award performance.

 - 6. Partnerships and/or Participation of targeted groups.

-- 7. NEPA determination and draft of necessary documentation before recommendations for funding are made to the Grants Officer.
+- 7. National Environmental Policy Act (NEPA) determination and draft of necessary documentation before recommendations for funding are made to the Grants Officer.

+- 8. Whether the Steering Committee recommended "do not fund".